StefRuseva88/cross-browser-testing/README.md

 This project demonstrates **cross-browser testing** using **Selenium**, **Selenium Grid**, and **Selenoid** to execute automated tests across multiple browsers and platforms.
 It is designed to showcase techniques for running distributed tests in parallel, ensuring web applications behave consistently across different environments.

 ---

+## Tools and Technologies Used

+- **Selenium**: For automating web browser interactions and performing functional tests.
+- **Selenium Grid**: To distribute and run tests across multiple machines and browsers simultaneously.
+- **Selenoid**: For managing browsers in containers and executing tests in a scalable, distributed environment.
+- **Docker**: To run and manage Selenoid containers.
+- **NUnit**: For structuring and running the test cases.